SpeedUpNet: A Plug-and-Play Adapter Network for Accelerating Text-to-Image Diffusion Models: Experiments

-Without further training, we insert SUN pre-trained based on SD v1.5 into different popular diffusion models from CIVITAI \cite{civitai}, including Anything v5, Realistic Vision v5.1, Rev Animated, Toon You, and Fancy Pet.
+Without further training, we insert SUN pre-trained based on SD v1.5 into different popular diffusion models from CIVITAI \cite{civitai}, including Anything v5, Realistic Vision v5.1, Toon You, and Fancy Pet.
 These models all use the same network structure and noise-prediction as SD v1.5.
-We compared the generation effects of SUN and DPM-Solver++ under the same 25 steps.

-Results are shown in Fig \ref{fig:plugin}.
-Besides SDv1.5, SUN adapts well to other models.
-Compared to DPM-Solver++, while producing images of similar quality, we do not need to perform an extra inference on the negative prompt, thus saving half the time.

-Since the ability to modify negative prompts is essential for creators in image creation, we further use different negative prompts for one positive prompt.
-The experimental results (Fig \ref{fig:neg}) showed that SUN effectively learned the content of the negative prompt rather than fitting a specific style, achieving the same effect as CFG.
+To display the result, we mainly compare our method with LCM-LoRA, which is also a training-free acceleration method.
+Additionally, we compare with Guided-Distill, which requires training, to perform further training on each model for comparisons.
+We regard the results of DPM-solver ++ (25 steps) as ground truths.
+By reducing the number of inference steps of each method, we compare the difference between its generated results and the ground truth.